dsernst/quotes/favorite_quotes/Truth.md

-### "Truth is what works." -- William James
+### "Truth is what works."
+-- William James

-via Charlie Cross, October 2014 roadtrip to San Francisco
+used by Charlie Cross during the October 2014 roadtrip to San Francisco